Mariner 36 in Falmouth in November 2019

 Some of the work described here is partially completed.
 When complete work will be described in completed work web page.

-The old pedestal bars were 1" with 12½" spacing.
+The old pedestal bars were 1" diameter with 12½" spacing.
 The bars were short, just under 4'.
 The bars came off with the aluminum casting that was removed.

 Removing the wiring was a bit difficult as well due to the way the wires were routed aft of and under the steering cable pulleys rather than forward of the pulleys.